knop-project/knop/README.md

 Knop
 ====
-Knop is a web application framework using Lasso 8.x or 9.x.
+Knop is an open source web application framework using Lasso 8.x or 9.x.
 Lasso is a programming language from [LassoSoft](http://www.lassosoft.com/).

 Knop provides many features to facilitate the creation of web applications, including: